-You may claim the Montana Light Vehicle Registration Fees (LVREG) you paid in 2018.
+You may claim the Montana Light Vehicle Registration Fees (LVREG) you paid in 2020.
 These fees are identified on specific lines of your vehicle registration bills.

-Line 7 - Per Capita Livestock Fees

-You may claim the per capita livestock fees you paid in Montana in 2018 as a deduction.
+Line 7-Per Capita Livestock Fees.
+You may claim the per capita livestock fees you paid in Montana in 2020 as a deduction.

-Line 8 - Other Deductible Taxes Paid

-Enter any other deductible taxes that you paid in 2018 and that you did not report on lines 4 through 7.
+Line 8-Other Deductible Taxes Paid.
+Enter any other deductible taxes that you paid in 2020 and that you did not report on lines 4 through 7.
 When you claim these other deductible taxes, list on this line the type and amount of tax that you paid.

-Taxes you may be able to deduct include generation-skipping transfer taxes imposed on income distributions, environmental taxes imposed under IRC 59A of the Internal Revenue Code, and taxes paid to a foreign country.
+Taxes you may be able to deduct include generationskipping transfer taxes imposed on income distributions, environmental taxes imposed under Internal Revenue Code 59A, and taxes paid to a foreign country.
 Note that you can only deduct foreign taxes on your Montana tax return if you claimed them as a deduction on your federal tax return.

-You cannot take a deduction on your Montana individual income tax return for the following taxes that you paid in 2018: state income, federal excise, Social Security, Medicare, gasoline, lodging, alcoholic beverage, cigarette, tobacco, or selective sales taxes.
-Also, you cannot take a deduction for certain license fees paid in 2018-such as hunting, fishing or driver license fees.
+You cannot take a deduction on your Montana individual income tax return for the following taxes that you paid in 2020: state income, federal excise, Social Security, Medicare, gasoline, lodging, alcoholic beverage, cigarette, tobacco, or selective sales taxes.
+Also, you cannot take a deduction for certain license fees paid in 2020-such as hunting, fishing, or driver license fees.